 Using telehealth for transitional care not only helps reduce readmission rates, but it makes the follow-up care after the initial visit more effective.
 At one hospital, telehealth reduced readmission rates for cardiac patients from 25% to 17% over a one-year period.
 In this study, remote monitoring had its impact on high-risk cardiac patients, who reported feeling more empowered and willing to reach out to their physician resources after using telehealth technology.

-The benefits are big for hospitals and health systems.
+The benefits of reducing hospital readmissions are big for health systems.
 You can greatly reduce your risk of a Medicare penalty simply by implementing telehealth, and actually increase your revenue by up to 4% using telehealth intervention.
 In recent years, 80% of U.S. hospitals have received readmission penalties, and in 2011 hospitals spent over $40 billion to treat readmitted patients.
 These numbers aren't ideal, but telehealth is slowly making them a little more reasonable!

 Along with readmissions, telehealth limits the need for hospital transfers.
 Transfers can be jarring and potentially life-threatening to the patient, and expensive for the hospital as well.
 Assisted living centers and nursing homes also make good use of telemedicine to prevent readmission, which is more dangerous for older patients who have other conditions.